Configuring Special Actions for Application Inspections (Inspection Policy Map)

 Defining Actions in an Inspection Policy Map

-When you enable an inspection engine in the Layer 3/4 policy map, you can also optionally enable actions as defined in an inspection policy map.
+When you enable an inspection engine in the service policy, you can also optionally enable actions as defined in an inspection policy map.

-For policy map types that support regular expressions, see the general operations configuration guide.
+Step 2 (Optional) For policy map types that support regular expressions, create a regular expression.
+See the "Creating a Regular Expression" section.

 Identifying Traffic in an Inspection Class Map